-Swatara State Park is a 8.2 mile moderately trafficked loop trail located near Jonestown, PA that features beautiful wild flowers and is good for all skill levels.
+Swatara State Park is a 8.2 mile moderately trafficked loop trail located near Jonestown, Pennsylvania that features beautiful wild flowers and is good for all skill levels.
 The trail is primarily used for hiking, walking, and mountain biking and is accessible year-round.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash